CheloGE/CarND-Advanced-Lane-Lines/writeup_template.md

 ![](Documentation_images/figure2.JPG)

 * Once the object and image points were taken, a camera matrix and its distortion coefficients were obtained.

+#### 2. Apply a distortion correction to raw images.

-* Then these two parameteres were used to undistord all future images taken by this camera.
+* Then the camera matrix and distortion coefficients were used to undistord all future images taken by this camera.
 To show a brief example of the undistortion, please see the below image:

 ![](Documentation_images/figure3.JPG)